 This financial support is paid monthly for day nursery or out of school care for children up to the age of 12 years or the start of secondary school.
 It can be used to pay for childminders and after-school activities too.

-It allows for three hours of free care per week and a reduced rate of childcare, and is paid directly to the CSA provider who will deduct it from a parent’s monthly invoice.
+For those with younger children, CSA allows for three hours of free care per week and a reduced rate of childcare, and is paid directly to the CSA provider who will deduct it from a parent’s monthly invoice.
 The amount calculated will depend on the number of children in a family, the income of the parents, and the number of hours of non-formal education each month.